The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Ventilation is an important feature, especially during the hot summer months.
 You don’t want your head to overheat during your adventures.

 Remember that a higher number of air vents doesn’t mean better ventilation.
-The helmet design (and air channels) is more important because it determines the airflow from the front to the rear of your head.
+The helmet design and air channels are more important because they determine the airflow from the front to the rear of your head.

 Certifications